The Essential Tools Used by Arborists to Safely Cut Down Trees

 The Pole Saw: Reaching New Heights

-For taller trees or branches that are out of reach, arborists may use a pole saw.
+For taller trees or branches that are out of reach, arborists may use a Pole Saw.
 This tool is essentially a pruning saw attached to a long pole, allowing arborists to reach heights of up to 20 feet or more.
 Pole saws are ideal for trimming or pruning trees without the need for a ladder or climbing equipment.
 There are two types of pole saws: manual and powered.
 Manual pole saws require the user to pull on a rope to operate the saw, while powered pole saws have a motorized engine.

 Powered pole saws are more efficient and can handle thicker branches, but they are also heavier and more expensive.